Back to School

 • After Care (Middle School Only)

 We offer an After Care Program for our middle school students.
-For the 2023–24 school year, all middle school families are required to register for the program and select one of five different levels of service.
-Please complete the online form by August 18, 2023.
+For the 2024–25 school year, all middle school families are required to register for the program and select one of five different levels of service.
+More information to come.

 • Bus Transportation